josephthweatt/FURI-PV-System-Creation/readme.txt

 This repo is a child of the FURI repository.
-It is here to experiment with power output prediction, which will be essential to the progress of the larger project.
+This will hold most of the research code so that it is easily identifiable.
+Once it has been completed, I will copy this code into the FURI-2016 repo for use in the Android application.
+See Progress Log.txt for updates.